loreanvictor/tyfon/README.md

 #### options:

-`-i` or `--image`: The name/tag of the docker image to build:
+`-i` or `--image`: The name/tag of the docker image to build _(OPTIONAL)_:
 ```bash
 tyfon build --image my-docker-image
 ```
+If no image name/tag is specified, will build to local filesystem.
-If image is specified, only the docker image will be built (so no builds in local filesystem).
+If image name/tag is specified, only the docker image will be built.
 This option only works if [docker](https://www.docker.com) is installed.

 > 💡You can use `tyfon b` as a shortcut for this command.